- Arts and Design

 7. here you add a crimp bead to the top of your design (if using wire, or chord)

-8. put down design add your jump ring to your hook (see one on right)
+8. put down design add your jump ring to your hook

-9. now slip the wire through the jump ring (or if using a head pin... you will need to use a rounded plier (or that's what I use) to make the top like an eye pin. (only I wind it around 2-3 times depending on how much is left. sometime I need to snip off some excess)
+9. now slip the wire through the jump ring (or if using a head pin... you will need to use a rounded plier (or that's what I use) to make the top like an eye pin. (only I wind it around 2-3 times depending on how much is left. sometimes I need to snip off some excess)

 To see what I mean by winding or 'curling' the wire you may be able to see what I mean in the items I have made https://craftercrums.wordpress.com/k3o-jewelry/